CS126SP20/Math-Expression-OCR/DEVELOPMENT.md

 I created a KNN_Model class with methods for training a model and saving it the trained model to the file.
 I am also making methods in the model class to classify an image by getting its characters and then classifying those individually.

+### Week 3
+This week I first worked on getting my trained model to be more accurate.
+I added padding to the characters extracted from the image so they wouldn't lose their shape when resized, and this helped a lot.
+I used the created an Expression class, where I used ExprTk library to evaluate a string math expression.
+I then created a simple UI to display the image and its evaluation to the user.
+I also added a command line argument parser to handle arguments passed in by a user.

 ---